hpcugent/openstack-templates/README.md

 # openstack-templates
-OpenStack contextualisation scripts to deploy VMs and virtual clusters on VSC
+Terraform OpenStack scripts to deploy VMs and virtual clusters on VSC